cs-open-project/projectsfound/apache/README.md

 Description: Ratis is a java implementation for RAFT consensus protocol

 介绍: Ratis is a java implementation for RAFT consensus protocol

+### Retired: Apache .NET Ant Library

+Description: This retired library was a library of Ant tasks that helped developing .NET software.
+It included the "old" .NET tasks like a C# compiler task but also came with support for NUnit testing or running the (then) popular NAnt or MSBuild build tools.

+介绍: This retired library was a library of Ant tasks that helped developing .NET software.
+It included the "old" .NET tasks like a C# compiler task but also came with support for NUnit testing or running the (then) popular NAnt or MSBuild build tools.

+### Retired: Apache VSS Ant Library

+Description: The retired Apache VSS Antlib provided an interface to the Microsoft Visual SourceSafe SCM.
+The original Ant tasks have been expanded upon in this Antlib.
+Some fixes to issues in the original tasks have also been incorporated.

+介绍: The retired Apache VSS Antlib provided an interface to the Microsoft Visual SourceSafe SCM.
+The original Ant tasks have been expanded upon in this Antlib.
+Some fixes to issues in the original tasks have also been incorporated.

 ### rivet[Tcl 语义的Web框架]